When Do Ants Come Out During the Year? Expert Pest Tips

 +

-Identify and seal entry points first.
-Then use non-repellent baits or call our licensed technicians for targeted treatments.
+Find and seal entry points first.
+Then use non-repellent baits or call a licensed technician for targeted treatments.

 How often should I treat my home for ants?